mozilla/gecko-projects/servo/README.md

 Servo is a prototype web browser engine written in the [Rust](https://github.com/rust-lang/rust) language.
-It is currently developed on 64-bit macOS, 64-bit Linux, 64-bit Windows, and Android.
+It is currently developed on 64-bit OS X, 64-bit Linux, 64-bit Windows, and Android.

 Servo welcomes contribution from everyone.
 See [`CONTRIBUTING.md`](CONTRIBUTING.md) and [`HACKING_QUICKSTART.md`](docs/HACKING_QUICKSTART.md)